 Walnuts have several nutrients that can improve mood.
 They are rich in omega-3 fatty acids, like alpha-linolenic acid, that are critical for your brain’s functioning and physiology.
 Alpha-linolenic acid is the precursor of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) (1).

-DHA maintains membrane stability, speed of signal transduction, and modulation of serotonin and dopamine concentrations in your brain.
+DHA plays a role in maintaining membrane stability of your cells, the speed of neural signaling, and modulation of serotonin and dopamine (feel-good neurotransmitters) concentrations in your brain.

-Walnuts are also rich sources of folate, which prevents cognitive impairment and depression (1).
+Walnuts are also rich sources of folate, which can help prevent cognitive impairment and depression (1).

 2. Green Leafy Vegetables